What do you need to buy a house?

 An ideal DTI for different mortgage programs is as follows:

-Also note that your other homeownership costs — like homeowners insurance premiums and property taxes — will be included in your debt-to-income ratio.
-A good mortgage calculator will help you estimate these costs to find your ‘real’ eligibility.
+Note that your other homeownership costs — like homeowners insurance premiums and property taxes — will be included in your debt-to-income ratio.
+A good mortgage calculator will help you estimate these costs to find your “real” eligibility.

-- Tax returns, pay stubs, and W-2s for the previous two years
+- Tax returns and W-2s or 1099s for the previous two years

 - Employment verification letter